 - a.
-Providing the parties with the opportunity to present witnesses and provide evidence. - b.
-An evaluation of all relevant information and documentation relating to the alleged discriminatory conduct. - c.
-For allegations involving harassment, some of the factors the District will consider include: 1) the nature of the conduct and whether the conduct was unwelcome, 2) the surrounding circumstances, expectations, and relationships, 3) the degree to which the conduct affected one or more students' education, 4) the type, frequency, and duration of the conduct, 5) the identity of and relationship between the alleged harasser and the suspect or suspects of the harassment, 6) the number of individuals involved, 7) the age (and sex, if applicable) of the alleged harasser and the alleged victim(s) of the harassment, 8) the location of the incidents and the context in which
+Providing the parties with the opportunity to present witnesses and provide evidence; - b.
+An evaluation of all relevant information and documentation relating to the alleged discriminatory conduct; - c.
+For allegations involving harassment, some of the factors the District will consider include: - i.
+The nature of the conduct and whether the conduct was unwelcome; - ii.
+The surrounding circumstances, expectations, and relationships; - iii.
+The degree to which the conduct affected one or more students' education; - iv.
+The type, frequency, and duration of the conduct;

-- they occurred, 9) the totality of the circumstances, and 10) other relevant evidence. - d.
-A review of the evidence using a "preponderance of the evidence" standard (based on the evidence, is it more likely than not that discrimination, harassment, or retaliation occurred?)
+- v.
+The identity of and relationship between the alleged harasser and the suspect or suspects of the harassment; - vi.
+The number of individuals involved; - vii.
+The age (and sex, if applicable) of the alleged harasser and the alleged victim(s) of the harassment; - viii.
+The location of the incidents and the context in which they occurred; - ix. the totality of the circumstances; and/or, - x.
+Other relevant evidence. - d.
+A review of the evidence using a "preponderance of the evidence" standard (based on the evidence, is it more likely than not that discrimination, harassment, or retaliation occurred?).

-The designated compliance coordinator (or designated investigator) will complete an investigative report, which will include:
+The designated compliance coordinator (or designated investigator) will complete an investigative report. , which will include: If a finding is made that discrimination, harassment, or other inappropriate conduct occurred, the recommended remedy or remedies necessary to eliminate discrimination, harassment, or other inappropriate conduct.

 - a.
-A summary of the facts, - b.
-Findings regarding whether discrimination, harassment or other inappropriate conduct occurred, and - c.
-If a finding is made that discrimination, harassment or other inappropriate conduct occurred, the recommended remedy or remedies necessary to eliminate discrimination, harassment or other inappropriate conduct.
+A summary of the facts; - b.
+Findings regarding whether discrimination, harassment, or other inappropriate conduct occurred; and,